Can you freeze chicken salad? Learn my best tips on when and when not to.

 - Pour off any excess liquids.

 Don’t bother freezing chicken salad that has been unrefrigerated for more than one hour.
 Period.
 It doesn’t matter if it was sitting on the counter or sitting outside during a picnic, do not freeze your chicken salad if it has been left out of the fridge.
 Always put food safety first.

 Can You Freeze Chicken Salad Sandwiches?

 It depends.
-If you use a “salad dressing” like Miracle Whip instead of mayonnaise and you don’t add in any veggies, boiled eggs, or fruits, you would probably be ok.
-Otherwise, the quality once thawed may not be palatable.
+If you use a “salad dressing” like Miracle Whip instead of mayonnaise and you don’t add any veggies, boiled eggs, or fruits to your dish, you would probably be ok.
+Otherwise, the quality, once thawed, may not be palatable.

 How Long Can You Keep Homemade Chicken Salad In the Refrigerator?